argoproj/argo-cd/docs/operator-manual/applicationset/Generators-Pull-Request.md

         # Labels is used to filter the MRs that you want to target. (optional)
         labels:
         - preview
+        # MR state is used to filter MRs only with a certain state. (optional)
+        pullRequestState: opened
   requeueAfterSeconds: 1800
   template:
   # ...